Lewes: Sport

 Lewes Rugby Football Club, founded in 1930, runs several rugby teams at various competitive levels, including the senior men's sides, the women's, girls' and junior teams.
 Lewes RFC's home turf is the Stanley Turner Ground, Kingston Road.

-Lewes Hockey Club, based at Southdown Sports Club on Cockshut Road, was founded in 1903 and is one of the oldest and largest hockey clubs in Sussex.

-The local football team is Lewes FC The club was founded in 1885 and play at the Dripping Pan.
+The local football team is Lewes FC.
+The club was founded in 1885 and play at the Dripping Pan.
 In July 2017, the club became the first in the world to introduce equal pay to the men's and women's teams.
 The Lewes FC Women's team were appointed to the second tier of the Women's Super League in May 2018.

+Lewes Hockey Club is a field hockey club based at Southdown Sports Club on Cockshut Road.
+It was founded in 1903 and is one of the oldest hockey clubs in Sussex, with teams competing in the South East Hockey League.